 This command rolls back the database to the state which it had when the snapshot was created.
-The restore happens in-place: in other words, it changes the state of the existing database within the same cluster.
+The restore happens in-place: it changes the state of the existing database in the same cluster.

 Move a snapshot to external storage

-Storing snapshots in-cluster is extremely efficient, but also comes with downsides.
-It can increase the cost of the cluster by inflating the space consumption on the storage volumes.
-Also, in-cluster snapshots don't protect you from a disaster scenario like filesystem corruption or a hardware failure.
+Even though storing snapshots in-cluster is extremely efficient, it can increase the cost of the cluster by inflating the space consumption on the storage volumes.
+In addition, in-cluster snapshots do not provide protection from file system corruption or a hardware failure.

 To mitigate these issues, consider storing backups outside of the cluster, in cheaper storage that is also geographically separated from the cluster.
-This approach helps you to reduce the cost, and also to restore your databases into a different cluster, potentially in a different location.
+This approach would not only allow you to reduce the cost, but restore your databases into a different cluster, potentially in a different location.

-To move a snapshot to external storage, gather all the relevant files from all the nodes, and copy them along with the additional metadata required for restores on a different cluster:
+To move a snapshot to external storage, gather all the relevant files from all the nodes and copy them along with the additional metadata required for restoring on a different cluster, as follows:

-Get the current YSQL schema catalog version by running the
+Obtain the current YSQL schema catalog version by running the following query in ysqlsh:

 Back up the YSQL metadata using the

-Create the snapshot metadata file by running the
+Create the snapshot metadata file by executing the

-export_snapshotcommand and providing the ID of the snapshot:
+export_snapshotcommand and providing the ID of the snapshot, as follows:

 Copy the tablet snapshot data into the external storage directory.
-Do this for all tablets of all tables in the database.
+Do this for all tablets of all tables in the database, as follows:

 --fs_data_dirsflag.
 The default value is

-<table_id>is the UUID of the table.
-You can get it from the
+- <table_id> - the UUID of the table.
+You can obtain it from the

-<tablet_id>in each table there is a list of tablets.
+- <tablet_id> - each table contains a list of tablets.
 Each tablet has a

 <tablet_id>.snapshotsdirectory that you need to copy.

-<snapshot_id>there is a directory for each snapshot since you can have multiple completed snapshots on each server.
+- <snapshot_id> - there is a directory for each snapshot, as you can have multiple completed snapshots on each server.

-In practice, for each server, you will use the
+In practice, for each server, you would use the

---fs_data_dirsflag, which is a comma-separated list of paths where to put the data (normally different paths should be on different disks).
+--fs_data_dirsflag, which is a comma-separated list of paths for the data.
+It is recommended to have different paths on separate disks.

-If you don't want to keep the in-cluster snapshot, it's now safe to delete it.
+If you do not wish to keep the in-cluster snapshot, you can safely delete it.

 Restore a snapshot from external storage

-To restore a snapshot that you've moved to external storage, do the following:
+You can restore a snapshot that you have moved to external storage, as follows:

 Fetch the snapshot metadata file from the external storage and apply it by running the